beam-cloud/beta9/README.md

 make setup-sdk
 ```

-#### Using the SDK
+### Using the SDK

 After you've setup the server and SDK, check out the SDK readme [here](sdk/README.md).

 ## Contributing

-We welcome contributions, big or small!
+We welcome contributions big or small.
 These are the most helpful things for us:

-- Rank features in our roadmap
-- Open a PR
 - Submit a [feature request](https://github.com/beam-cloud/beta9/issues/new?assignees=&labels=&projects=&template=feature-request.md&title=) or [bug report](https://github.com/beam-cloud/beta9/issues/new?assignees=&labels=&projects=&template=bug-report.md&title=)
+- Open a PR with a new feature or improvement

 ## Community & Support